If you have received an academic progress outcome and would like support lodging an appeal, we’re here to help.

 - The appeal hearing will happen in a meeting room on campus or via video-conference or phone.

-- Appeal hearings are attended by at least 3 members of the UAC and a secretary.
+- Appeal hearings are attended by at least 3 members of the UAC and the UAC secretariat.

 - The UAC must limit the evidence it hears to matters relevant to the grounds of appeal.